 Parents/guardians and all non-essential visitors will not be permitted to enter schools at this time, except in the case of an emergency or if a pre-arranged appointment time has been made with the office.

 Communication between parents/guardians and teaching staff or administration will be through phone calls, email and classroom digital platforms.
 Please check these platforms and the website regularly for updates.

 Parents/guardians are required to assess their children daily and report whether they are experiencing any signs of illness and are expected to keep them home if they are.
 Parents/guardians should refer to the Daily Screening Questionnaire for Parents/Guardians/Students Before Attending School to perform daily screening of their children before arriving at school.

 Note: Refer to the School Safety Protocols and the Daily Screening Questionnaire for Parents/Guardians/Students Before Attending School for more information.

 All students who are experiencing symptoms consistent with COVID-19 must not attend school and should seek appropriate medical attention as required, including getting tested at a COVID-19 testing centre.
-The closest testing centre to our school is CKHA COVID-19 Assessment Centre located at 47 Emma Street in Chatham.

 Students in Grades 4 to 8 will be required to wear non-medical or cloth masks indoors in school, including in hallways and during classes.
 Outdoor times like recess can be used as opportunities to provide students with breaks from wearing masks as long as the students are organized to remain within their cohorts.
 Students in Kindergarten to Grade 3 are encouraged to wear masks in indoor spaces.